Chicken Meatballs

 Technique

-3. Grate onion and garlic and add to bread crumb mixture.
+2. Grate onion and garlic and add to bread mixture (or use the paste)